FoxSamu/FoxSamu/README.md

 https://runefox.dev/ - [@samu.runefox.dev](https://samu.runefox.dev/) - [@HeckinFox](https://twitter.com/HeckinFox)

-I'm currently studying Computing Science in university.
+I'm currently studying a BSc Computing Science at the University of Groningen.
+Previous education includes an exchange to the University of Helsinki as part of my current studies, and a never-finished BSc Technical Computer Science at the University of Twente.

 For public university projects refer to [@FoxSamuUni](https://github.com/FoxSamuUni).